robert17/iotf-rtd/docs/getting_started/quickstart/index.rst

 ----------------
 In addition to these, we have developed a simple browser-based simulated device, designed for mobile devices, that can be used to connect any device with a web browser to the service.
 Open the following URL on a mobile phone or tablet in your favourite browser: http://quickstart.internetofthings.ibmcloud.com/iotsensor.

-This will launch a browser-based simulated device connecting to IoTF.
+This will launch a browser-based simulated device connecting to the Watson IoT platform.
 There are three sensors which you can manipulate using the on-screen controls:

 - Temperature
 - Humidity